gmcmillan100/docs/ip-routing-cheatsheet.md

  want him to leave.
 It was actually sad to see that happen.

-> Why did you leave Procket?
+> Why did you leave Packet rocket?
 I thought that you were instrumental in
 > getting Roland Acra, the new CEO, to come on board.

  Once he got into the company, he wasn't interested in having my